California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 Changes to California Background Check Laws

 When running a background check, it is a common and best practice to check the court records in jurisdictions where the subject is known to have resided.
-In most states, including California prior to the recent ruling, you could enter a subject’s name, date of birth, social security number or other identifying information into a court database and find all available information for that subject.
+In most states, including California prior to the recent ruling, you could enter a subject’s name, date of birth, social security number, or other identifying information into a court database and find all available information for that subject.

-This made it relatively easy to locate and verify criminal records.
+This made it relatively easy to locate and verify criminal records.Criminal background check document on a wooden desk with books, calculator, and pen

 Now, this practice will no longer be available to those running a background check in California.
 For those needing accurate and complete background information about a person, this is very bad news.
 However, if you reside in California and have negative events in your past, this new ruling could be quite beneficial to you.

 If you only have a name to enter into the database, you could potentially return cases involving hundreds of different people known by that same name.
-Without other identifying information, such as a subject’s date of birth, driver’s license number, or social security number, it becomes nearly impossible to run a successful level 1 background check.
+Without other identifying information, such as a subject’s date of birth, driver’s license number, or social security number, it becomes nearly impossible to run a successful level 1 records check.

 Current Active California Background Law